 The Problem With Shrinking Check Sizes in Traditional Restaurants

 Shrinking check sizes have been a problem in the restaurant industry for ages.
 Customers are just not willing to spend extra time in restaurants, and as with any industry, less time in the facility amounts to lower check sizes.
 However, part of the issue lies with convenience.
 As convenience increases, customers are more comfortable and likely to spend more money.
 And where is more comfortable than ordering from their couch in their pajamas, ordering from their phone?
-That’s a convenience for the customer.
+That’s a convenient for the customer.

 Digital Food Ordering Boosts Profitability